 Petitioner re-alleges and incorporates by reference the paragraphs above.

-PetitionerBrown’s detention has exceeded the six-month presumptive threshold under Zadvydas, as he has now been detained for 264 days under § 1231, and a total of 650 days in Respondents’ custody.
+Mr. Brown’s detention has exceeded and will continue to exceed the six-month presumptive threshold under Zadvydas, as he has now been detained for 190 days under § 1231, and a total of 325 days in Respondents’ custody.

-Although Respondents purportedly possess a valid travel document for PetitionerBrown, there is no substantial likelihood of removal in the reasonably foreseeable future due to the ongoing COVID-19 pandemic which has led to the current closure of the Somali Embassy and the restriction on international flights into Somalia.
+Although Respondents purportedly possess a valid travel document for Mr. Brown, there is no substantial likelihood of removal in the reasonably foreseeable future due to the ongoing COVID-19 pandemic which has led to the current closure of the Somali Embassy and the restriction on international flights into Somalia.

-Therefore, 8 U.S.C. § 1231 does not authorize detention of PetitionerBrown as removal is no longer likely to occur in the reasonably foreseeable future.
+Therefore, 8 U.S.C. § 1231 does not authorize detention of Mr. Brown as removal is no longer likely to occur in the reasonably foreseeable future.

 COUNT TWO: VIOLATION OF FIFTH AMENDMENT